20 Best Cities to Visit on a Cruise to Spain

 Royal Alcázar de Sevilla is located across the Seville Cathedral, and if you are well organized, you can manage to visit both sites in one day.

-Plaza de España is located a 15-minute walk from the city center (where the Cathedral and Royal Alcázar de Sevilla are), whereas Las Setas is 3 kilometers away, or a 15-minute drive.
+Plaza de España is located a 15-minute walk from the city center (where the Cathedral and Royal Alcázar de Sevilla are), whereas Las Setas is 3 km away, or a 15-minute drive.
 It is impossible to visit Seville in one day, but you can make priorities and give it a try – you won’t regret it!

 Check out Seville tours and activities